 Asset Management vs Wealth Management: What You Need to Know

-While some aspects of asset management and wealth management overlap, in reality, these are two different services designed for different purposes.
-In this blog, let’s take an in-depth look at asset management vs. wealth management to help you realize the main differences between the two.
+While some aspects of asset management vs wealth management overlap, in reality, these are two different services designed for different purposes.
+In this blog, let’s take an in-depth look at asset management vs wealth management to help you realize the main differences between the two.

-At Pillar Wealth Management, we offer both asset management and wealth management for high-net-worth clients.
+At Pillar Wealth Management, we offer asset management and wealth management (it’s not about asset management vs wealth management) for high-net-worth clients.
 We are a fiduciary advisory firm geared towards helping investors and high-net-worth individuals with $5 million to $500 million in liquid investment assets streamline their finances and reach new heights of success.
 You can connect with the Pillar Wealth Management team to arrange a free consultation at your convenience or learn more about our services.

 What is Asset Management?

-Asset management definition is rather straightforward and easy to understand.
-Assets are related to your financial holdings, including fixed assets that are typically for long-term use and current asset that can be quickly converted to cash.
+Let’s look at the components of asset management vs wealth management.
+The definition of asset management is rather straightforward and easy to understand.
+Your assets are your financial holdings, including fixed assets that are typically for long-term use and current assets that can be quickly converted to cash.
 For high-net-worth individuals, asset management may further include other asset groups as well.

 Regardless, asset management is primarily about investments.
 In other words, the service focuses on the investments you make to ensure they are beneficial to your overall portfolio.
 One aspect of an asset manager’s duties revolves around determining when, where, and to invest or pull out money from investment to ensure your goals are met.
 They can also take an in-depth, forensic look at your existing portfolio to reveal valuable insights, such as what part of the portfolio should rely on stocks, what percentage should be built on growth products, and what operations should be based around fixed-income assets.

 Asset managers know exactly what impacts your portfolios.
 You can also learn about it in our exclusive guide on the 5 critical shifts that impact investment portfolios.